-One of the OnePlus 8 Pro’s nifty features is support for Warp Charge 30 wireless charging.
-This proprietary wireless charging tech from OnePlus requires you to purchase a specific wireless charger from the company.
+Among the OnePlus 8 Pro’s best features is support for Warp Charge 30 wireless charging.
+This proprietary wireless charging tech from OnePlus only works with a specific wireless charger from the company.
 In exchange, you have 30W wireless charging that can hit 50% charge in just 30 minutes, according to OnePlus.
 That’s just a fraction slower than the wired version of Warp Charge 30, which hits 50% in 23 minutes.
-The OnePlus 8 Pro also supports Qi, but at much slower charging speeds.
+The OnePlus 8 Pro also supports Qi but at much slower charging speeds.

 Of course, we don’t like to take any company claims at face value.
 Plus, there’s more to the whole charging picture than just hitting 50%, such as time to full charge.
 So we’re going to dive into our data to see how Warp Charge 30 Wireless and wired compare.

 Let’s dive straight into the numbers.
 Collecting the charging data is simple enough, we discharge the phone fully and then track the time taken to fill the battery.
 We made sure to turn Optimized Charging off to see the fastest possible charge time using the technology.

 Despite both charging methods boasting 30W of power, wired charging is notably faster.
 Time to full charge takes pretty much exactly an hour, while wireless charging is about 15 minutes slower.
 The two charging methods start quite close together up to the first 30% before gradually drifting apart in charge time for higher capacities.
 Both also slow down rather similarly for the last 10%.
 We also see that OnePlus’ claims about hitting 50% charge in just 29 minutes for wireless and 50% in 23 minutes for wired hold true.